 Hugh finished a degree in Industrial Chemistry in 2008 and a PhD in Chemistry in 2012 (both from UL).
 He subsequently moved to UCC as a postdoctoral researcher on the EU FP7 project STABLE, working on Li-O2 batteries.
 Following that, he was a senior postdoctoral researcher in UCC, investigating porous materials for Li-ion battery applications.
 In 2016 he returned to UL as a postdoctoral researcher on an Enterprise Ireland commercialization project.
 In 2019, he received a SIRG (starting investigator research grant) and became an independent, Principal Investigator.
 Since 2020, Hugh has been a lecturer in Chemistry in the Department of Chemical Sciences.
 His research is focused on Li-ion and beyond Li-ion battery materials.
 He is particularly interested in developing sustainable materials for future batteries and delivering insight into failure mechanisms of battery materials.
 His teaching includes inorganic, analytical and physical chemistry.

 Syed obtained his Bachelors in Materials Engineering from Ghulam Ishaq Khan Institute (GIKI -Pakistan) in 2013 followed by a Master’s degree in Materials Science and Engineering from Korea Advanced Institute of Science and Technology (KAIST – South Korea) in 2016.
 Following that, he worked as a researcher in Ulsan National Institute of Science and Technology (UNIST – South Korea) investigating high-performance Li-Sulfur batteries both in half and full cell configurations.
 In 2019, he joined UL as a PhD student in the Department of Chemical Science.
 His current research includes development of Si and Ge based nanomaterials for Li-ion, Na-ion and metal anode batteries.
+Since completing his PhD in March 2023, Syed has been working as a postdoctoral researcher within the group.

 Kelly Murphy-PhD Student